terrychild/only-connect/docs/connections-blog/connections.md

 Structurally these are very similar.
 The second example has slightly less code and benefits from indicating the intention of the code, i.e. we are mapping data not just looping through an array.
 I’m also led to believe that flatMap and map are going to be more efficient than the generic forEach loops, however in my tiny example it is not noticeable.

 Next I needed to randomise the order of the bricks.
-I checked to make sure there is now not also a built-in function for arrays, as far as I can tell, there is not.
+I checked to see if this is something that is now built-in for arrays, I couldn't find anything.
 I therefore used an algorithm I’ve used before.
 This method picks a random element from the array and moves it to the end of the array.
 It then repeats this process for all but the last element of the array, moving the randomly selected element to the second to last place.
 This continues with an ever decreasing slice of the array until the slice is only one element long.

 ```javascript
 function shuffle(array) {